 Once again there will be cash prizes of $1000 each for the best technical oral and poster presentations.
-Please note that in order to be eligible for the poster award, students are required to give a soap box talk in front of their poster.
+Please note that to be eligible for the poster award, students are required to give a soap box talk.
 The conference organizers thank the NAPEG Education Foundation for sponsoring these awards.
-The winners will be announced in Capitol Theatre 1 on Thursday, November 17, 2016.
+The winners will be announced in Capitol Theatre 1 on Thursday, November 21, 2019.

 Finnigan Award for Northern Research